Tuesday, 16 June 2009

 Taking the fear out of networking

-Along with speaking in public the greatest fear for many people is entering a room full of stangers.
-The strange thing is that someone with this fear thinks they are the only one who feels that way.
-It comse as quite a revelation to them when they realise that all those other, seemingly confident, people are also nervous.
+Along with speaking in public, the greatest fear for many people is entering a room full of strangers.
+The odd thing is that someone with this fear thinks they are the only one who feels that way.
+It comes as quite a revelation to them when they realise that all those other, seemingly confident, people are also nervous.

 It doesn't seem to matter how often someone does networking this fear can hit in the strangest circumstances.
 A friend was telling me recently about a group of senior managers who attend a regular forum with him.
 One of the managers regularly networks within his region and is quite comfortable with it.
 However, he attended an event in London and admitted to my friend that he had spent the whole time sitting in a corner sending texts.